PeterHuberSg/StorageLib/Design.md

 `new(isStoring: true)` an `Store()` throw an exception.

 *StorageLib* adds to each class a **Key** property.
-Its value is smaller 0 until the object gets stored, at which time the key gets a unique value.
+Its value is smaller 0 until the object gets stored, at which time the key gets a unique value, which will be biggest key used so far + 1.

 None of the properties can be changed directly, they must be changed by calling the object's **Update()** method.
 This allows changing and writing the new content to the file of several